[Update on 19th Nov 2025]

 DelSasto appear to extending the concept of sociological imagination as first introduced by C. Wright Mills in 1950s, with the term of social imagination.
 To begin with, Mills’ sociological imagination is a potential quality of mind and a mode of thought, or a human capacity.
 In this definition, Mills also linked the causes of individuals problem (biography) with what is the background or the history that happened universally.

 Sociological imagination aims to make the familiar strange and the strange familiar by linking personal experiences to broader societal contexts.
-For instance, the feeling of loneliness became more prominent during the pandemic due to prolonged isolation and the uncertainty that followed.
 While initially felt on an individual level, this experience resonated with many others globally.
 What began as a personal struggle ultimately reflected a widespread issue, which illustrating the concept of sociological imagination.

 However, DelSesto expands the idea of human capacity and ways of thinking through the concept of social imagination, which goes beyond the sociological imagination that tends to focus solely on present realities, as what social sciences or sociology always been.
 Instead, social imagination encourages a future-oriented, collective way of thinking about what could be possible by analyzing “wicked problems”.